egonw/RaMID/README.md

 Version: 1.0

 ## Short description
-R-program to read CDF files, created by mass spectrometry machine, and evaluate the mass spectra of 13C-labeled metabolites
+Supports the initial step of fluxomic analysis from 13C raw data presented in Metabolights: read CDF files, created by mass spectrometry machine, and evaluate the mass spectra of 13C-labeled metabolites.

 ## Description